-Expand after school hours for tutoring programs and the implementation of supplement intervention programs outside the school day.
+Expand after school hours for tutoring/ intervention programs.
 Develop alternative learning programs for students "at risk."
-Provide summer institutes for two years in order to provide additional learning time for students.
+Provide summer academies in order to provide additional learning time for students.
 Instruction will be on a small group and/or one-to-one level.
+Reinstating instructional paraprofessional work hours.